White slave propaganda: A special case: Freed slaves from Louisiana

 By 1863 in Louisiana, ninety-five schools for freedmen, serving 9,500 students, were active in areas controlled by the Union Army.
 Funding was needed to continue to run the schools.
 The National Freedman's Association, the American Missionary Association, and Union officers launched a publicity campaign to raise money by selling carte de visite (CDV) photographs of eight former slaves, five children and three adults.
 The former slaves were accompanied on a tour of Philadelphia and New York by Colonel George H. Hanks.
 A woodcut, based on a photograph of the former slaves, appeared in Harper's Weekly in January 1864 with the caption "EMANCIPATED SLAVES, WHITE AND COLORED."
 Four of the children were predominantly white in appearance, although born into slavery.

 The former slaves traveled from New Orleans to the North.
 Of these, four children appeared to be white or octoroon.
 According to the Harper's Weekly article, they were, "'perfectly white;' 'very fair;' 'of unmixed white race.'
-Their light complexions contrasted sharply with those of the three adults, Wilson, Mary, and Robert; and that of the fifth child, Isaac—'a black boy of eight years; but nonetheless [more] intelligent than his whiter companions.'"
+Their light complexions contrasted sharply with those of the three adults, Wilson, Mary, and Robert; and that of the fifth child, Isaac—'a black boy of eight years; but none the less intelligent than his whiter companions.'"

 The group was accompanied by Colonel Hanks from the 18th Infantry Regiment.
 They posed for photos in New York City and in Philadelphia.
 The resulting images were produced in the carte de visite format and were sold for twenty-five cents each, with the profits of the sale being directed to Major General Nathaniel P. Banks back in Louisiana to support education of freedmen.
 Each of the photos noted that sale proceeds would be "devoted to the education of colored people".

 Of the many prints that were commissioned, at least twenty-two remain in existence today.
 Most of these were produced by Charles Paxson and Myron Kimball, who took the group photo that later appeared as a woodcut in Harper's Weekly.
 A portrait of Rebecca was taken by James E. McClees of Philadelphia.